SuiteSplines/SuiteSplines.jl/docs/src/SpecialSpaces.md

 The core function spaces used in SuiteSplines are [`SplineSpace`](@ref UnivariateSplines.SplineSpace)s and tensor-products thereof.

-`SpecialSpaces.jl` introduces convenient interfaces for handling spaces used to represent scalar-, vector-valued and mixed-valued fields and geometric mappings.
+`SpecialSpaces.jl` introduces convenient interfaces for handling spaces used to represent scalar-, vector- and mixed-valued fields and geometric mappings.

 ## Domains and partitions